-2. “Adria Laycraft and the Writer’s Way” Interview by Roberta Laurie
+2. “Chris Tarry: A Life of Words and Music” Interview by Roberta Laurie

 Brandon Crilly is a high school History and English teacher from Burlington, Ontario.
 His speculative fiction has appeared in The End (2013), The Pleasure, the Pain and the Profit (2013) and That Not Forgotten (2012).
 For more information about Brandon’s work, please visit brandoncrilly.wordpress.com.